-- There is a maximum amount you can boost your pension by, currently £7,316.
-This amount changes each year with inflation.
+- There is a maximum amount you can boost your pension by, this is currently £7,579 of extra annual pension.

 - Payment can be made by a regular deduction from your pay, a one off payment deducted from your pay, or a one off payment paid directly to GMPF.

 - If paying by regular contributions, the minimum period that you can spread the payment over is 12 months.
 The maximum period is the number of years to your normal pension age (NPA).

 - If you are a taxpayer, APCs are deducted before your tax is worked out.
 This means you receive tax relief, the same as your main scheme contributions.

 - At the end of every pension scheme year (31 March), the amount of extra pension you have paid for in that year is added to your pension account.

 You can find out the cost of buying extra pension by using the LGPS additional pension calculator.